 Posted: 03 Oct 2018

 If you have problems falling asleep on a regular basis, you may be suffering from insomnia.
-Persistent insomnia can have serious effects on your health and last for months or even years.
-The good news is that sleep problems can usually be quickly and effectively cured with many of the relaxation techniques used in massage therapy.
+Persistent sleep deprivation can have serious adverse effects on your health and last for months or even years.
+The good news is that problems sleeping can often be quickly and effectively cured with natural relaxation techniques that are widely used in massage therapy.

 Most adults need between 7 to 9 hours of sleep per day on average.
-This is a general guide and varies from individual to individual.
-If you are regularly feeling tired during the day, you may be suffering from sleeplessness issues.
+This is a general guide and varies between individuals.
+One of the best ways to assess yourself is simply to consider whether you are regularly feeling tired during the day and/or repeatedly waking up in the middle of the night feeling restless.
+You can also take a simple mood self-assessment test to check whether you may be suffering from excessive anxiety.

 To fall asleep your mind and body need to feel relaxed.
 If your mind is anxious with worry you are very likely to find it difficult to fall asleep quickly.
 If your room is too cold or noisy, sleeping becomes that much more difficult.